 This memo summarizes the correlational relationship between observed gas prices and predicted gas prices among respondents of the University of Michigan’s Surveys of Consumers Microdata.
 University of Michigan only began to reliably ask about respondents’ political affiliation starting in late 2017.1

+The key takeaways are as follows:

+When regressing expected gasoline price changes by partisan affiliation over 1 year and 5 year windows on the monthly change in gasoline prices, Republicans are roughly 1.3 and 2.7 times, respectively, more sensitive to changes in the observed gasoline price.

+[Fill in the rest here for the other versions of the model you ran]

 1.1 Average Gas Price Expectations Over Time By Partisan Affiliation

+[I would simply add a description of the data—what the variables in UMich are, where you get gas price data].

 These plots are simple averages of gas price expectations by partisan affiliation collapsed on month-year.
 Independents, Republicans, and Democrats’ gas price expectations were similar matching until around Joe Biden’s election/inauguration (denoted by the two red vertical dashed lines), when Republicans’ expecta- tions spiked and, to a lesser extent, so did Independents’.
 During the Biden presidency, each of the three groups followed roughly similar trends, at different levels.

 1The 1-year gas and 5-year gas price expectations are based on the questions ’GAS1’ and ’GAS5’ on the survey, asking respondents to predict how much gas prices will have changed within the next 1 and 5 years, respectively.
 Information on respondents’ partisan affiliation is taken from the question ’POLAFF’.
 Information on the survey variables can be found here.